 Arthur Less is a novelist who has achieved moderate success in his writing career.
 He is a brilliant writer but does not realize this because he thinks very little of himself and his capabilities.
 He is socially awkward, shy, sensitive, prone to accidents, and often says the wrong thing at the wrong time.
 He is very skilled in being physically present but escaping somewhere else through his mind.

-He is unassuming and maintains a childlike disposition to life even in situations where he should feel angry.
-He is very easy to read, people easily identify him as an American man wherever in the world he finds himself.
+He is unassuming and maintains a childlike disposition to life, even in situations where he should feel angry.
+He is very easy to read, and people easily identify him as an American man wherever in the world he finds himself.
 He is a good-looking man whom many find attractive and lovable, although he does not realize it.

 Something interesting about Less is that even though he has a rather harsh estimation of himself, he does not judge other people harshly and has an innocence about his person that makes him not hold grudges.
 For instance, when he discovers that all the father-son activities he shared with his father in childhood were not actually with the motive of bonding on his father’s part but mere tactics by his father to get him to act and behave more like a heterosexual male, it still does not destroy his perception of his childhood as a happy one.

 Arthur Less is virtually the sole focus of the novel.
-His name is a comic use of pun by the author—a man called Less who thinks of himself as less.
-The major development of his character is in his acceptance of the idea that it is possible to be happy alone, without a romantic partner.
+His name is a comic use of a pun by the author—a man called Less who thinks of himself as less.
+The major development of his character is in his acceptance of the idea that it is possible to be happy alone without a romantic partner.

 Freddy Pelu is a young gay man who does not want much from life except to live happily with a man he loves.
-Although from a family wealthy enough to fund any ambitious career of his choice, he simply chooses to become a high school English teacher to his father’s disappointment.
+Although from a family wealthy enough to fund any ambitious career of his choice, he simply chooses to become a high school English teacher, to his father’s disappointment.
 He is fascinated with Arthur Less.

-He believes he is level-headed and sensible in matters of the heart but it takes his marriage to another and a eureka moment for him to realize that he loves Less.
+He believes he is level-headed and sensible in matters of the heart, but it takes his marriage to another and a eureka moment for him to realize that he loves Less.